dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/image-source-state-listener.md

 **Parameters**

-`state`: One of the DSImageSourceState that indicates the state of the ImageSourceAdapter.
+`state`: One of the EnumImageSourceState that indicates the state of the ImageSourceAdapter.